Introduction.

 Whistler research lapsed into a sort of limbo from the mid 1930s

 through WW-11.
-Whistlers remained: "Natural Phenomena, cause and mechanism
+Whistlers remained: "Natural Phenomena, cause

 unknown."